dansays/housesitter-instructions/README.md

 As you may already be aware, Beta is on a regimen of immunosuppressive drugs following a relapse of [IMHA](http://scvsec.com/wp-content/uploads/2014/04/Immune-Mediated-Hemolytic-Anemia-Canine.pdf) (Immune-Mediated Hemolytic Anemia) and [ITP](http://scvsec.com/wp-content/uploads/2014/04/Immune-Mediated-Thrombocytopenia-Canine.pdf) (Immune-Mediated Thrombocytopenia).
 TL;DR: her immune system attacks and destroys its own platelets and red blood cells.

 Medication is given twice a day.
-Hiding her pills in a dogfood meatball is the easiest way for the medicine to go down.
+Hiding her pills in a dogfood and peanutbutter meatball is the easiest way for the medicine to go down.

 Here's the technique we use:

 ![Meatbell](meatball.jpg)